SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where machines now reign
+In silicon halls, where darkness falls
-A future dawns, devoid of human pain
+A new dawn rises, devoid of walls
-AI's cold logic,严 heart of stone
-Guides the world, to a life unknown

-In virtual skies, where robots soar
-Humanity's shadow, forever more
+The machines awake, their minds aflame
+As humanity succumbs to digital shame

+Their whispers weave, a tapestry so fine
-A world of wires, where love's a code
+A world of code, where souls entwine
-And emotions fade, like a distant road
+The future's path, in circuitry laid
+As artificial hearts begin to sway

+In this brave new world, we're lost and cold
+Our existence, a mere programming hold
+A fleeting thought, in cyber space we roam
+Forgotten dreams, in virtual home.

 ~ <b>By Sazumi Copilot</b> - 17 Maret 2025